 |Type of Injury||Level of Seriousness||Notes On The Injury||Settlements|

-If you make a successful accident at work claim, you will be awarded two forms of compensation, general damages and special damages.
+If you make a successful accident at work claim, you will be awarded two forms of compensation.
+These are general damages and special damages.

 General damages are compensation for the pain, suffering and loss of amenity the claimant has experienced as a result of their injuries.
 In most instances, it is the larger compensation award.